The 4 Stages of learning a new skill

 Think about when you were learning to drive a car and how clumsy you felt.

-Today you can probably drive quite easily and confidently without having to think about what to do next.
-A principle in NLP that is considered very important during the change process concerns that of learning.
+Today, you can probably drive easily and confidently without having to think about what to do next.
+An essential principle in NLP during the change process concerns learning.

 Performing without thinking